FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ## How to set up on Windows

 1. Make sure you have Python 3 installed.
-1. Open a command prompt and install the requirements:
+1. Open a command prompt (Press Windows Key, search for CMD) and install the requirements:
 ```
 > pip install -r requirements.txt
 ```
 3. If you have problems installing PyAudio, skip to the next step.

 4. To make the installation easier, we'll use chocolately which is just like brew, pip, or other module utilities.
-Open up CMD in the administrator mode and do this command:
+Press the Windows Key, search for CMD, right click on CMD and choose to open it in Administrator mode, copy & paste this command and press Enter:
 ```
 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command " [System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
 ```